Master of Energy study tracks

 Prereqs: STATS 210 and either STATS 320 or STATS 325.
 STATS 201/8 is recommended

-ENGSCI 763 Advanced Simulation and Stochastic Optimisation
+ENGSCI 763 Advanced Simulation and Stochastic Optimisation (Semester Two)

 Advanced simulation topics with an emphasis on optimisation under uncertainty.
 Uniform and non-uniform random variate generation, input distribution selection, output analysis, variance reduction.
 Simulation-based optimisation and stochastic programming.
 Two-stage and multi-stage programs with recourse.
 Modelling risk.
 Decomposition algorithms.
 Scenario construction and solution validation.